quinn-dougherty/goalrefinement-talk/talk.md

 - Qualifications don't matter
 - It is not outside of your jurisdiction
 - It is not above your paygrade

+# Beyond the ITN

+- The ITN (importance, tractability, neglectedness) is an essential starting point in effective altruism
+- **But it doesn't tell you much about how _you_ fit into a problem's profile**.
+    - Your unique knowledge base may lead you to a niche
+    - Your preferences may lead to you hacking your motivation and unlocking superpowers

 # Scope of the talk